Happy Health

 8 June 2026

-Surgery on 30 May — therapeutic mammoplasty and axillary clearance after months of chemo.
+Surgery on 30 May: therapeutic mammoplasty and axillary clearance after months of chemo.
 Histology confirms a pathological complete response (pCR): no residual invasive cancer in the breast, 0/31 lymph nodes positive.
-One small finding at an inner margin is being double-checked with extra lab stains; it is not counted as residual disease and sits with clear space from the edge.
+A small finding at an inner margin required extra immunostaining before full sign-off; confirmed clear on 15 June.

 milestone